WeblateOrg/weblate/docs/admin/install/docker.rst

     to adjust concurrency (``--concurrency 16``) or use different pool implementation (``--pool=gevent``).

-    By default, the number of concurrent workers matches number of processors, with exception of backup worker, which is supposed to run only one.
+    By default, the number of concurrent workers matches the number of processors (except the backup worker, which is supposed to run only once).

     **Example:**